skills17/competition-manager/TROUBLESHOOTING.md

 __Issue:__

-You are likely trying to run the Docker container on an incompatible architecture.
+You are likely trying to run the Docker container on an incompatible architecture for your CPU.

 __Solution:__

 Make sure you are running the Docker container on a compatible architecture.
-Required images are available for both `amd64` and `arm64` architectures, hence this is not the original of the problem.
+Required images are available for both `amd64` and `arm64` architectures, hence this is unlikely the origin of the problem.

 Try re-installing Docker and make sure you are using the correct version for your CPU architecture.